cielsys/RoboND-Kinematics-Project/writeup.md

 #### Intro
-I had hoped to make the robot safely juggle kittens but it's been an ardous project and I've barely achieved basic funtionality.
+I had hoped to make the robot safely juggle kittens but it's been an ardous project and I've achieved basic functionality.
-The wrist is still erratic throughout most trajectories.
+The wrist is still erratic sometimes erratic.
 Setting up my environment was an odyssey in itself.
 See Enviro-Odyssey below.

 ### Kinematic Analysis
-This was difficult.
+The forward kinematics was not too difficult.
 Trying all the steps at once for a complicated robot such as the KR210 was time consuming.
 (See Udacity Suggestions below).
 I managed to get working values eventually.
 The wrist corrections especially are difficult and may be the reason for my errant wrist behaviour.
+I suspect that the square roots used imply multiple solutions that whose 'selected' orientations vary from one pose to the next.

 #### Forward_kinematics and DH parameters.